 Weather & Arthritis

 People with arthritis often claim they can predict the weather, based on their joint pain level, and with good reason.
-Studies show a change in weather can increase pain so watch for any changes in
+Studies show that weather may contribute to increased pain.
+Watch for any changes in:

 - Barometric pressure (especially falling)